 In today’s world, women play a extensive role in the growth and promotion of cycling in our society.
 Women lead advocacy efforts, education and the push for the use of cycling in our everyday lives.
 Women race teams are gaining prominence, although the competition with the male side of the sport for sponsorship dollars is sometimes overwhelming.

 It's hard for most in today's society to look at the behaviors of the past with anything but disgust.
 It's a great feeling to step out at one of Shawnee Trails rides and see all the women participating.
-We have women ride leaders, board members (including our President) and volunteers playing leading roles in our club.
-And please, I dare you to throw some of the nonsense notions of the not too distant past at Amy, Amanda, Peggy, Jennifer or Gina!
+We have women ride leaders, board members and volunteers playing leading roles in our club.
+And please, I dare you to throw some of the nonsense notions of the not too distant past at Stefani, Jessica, Christine, Jennifer or any of our Sarah's!
 In true trail parlance, I wanna be there when you get your "come uppins".

 We can't talk about Bike Month without thanking ALL the women in our club.